odyssomay/LispIndent/README.md

 When LispIndent has been installed, two new actions will be available in the menu `Plugins->LispIndent`.

 You probably want to bind each of these actions to a key.
-This can be done in `Utilities->Global Options...`, select `shortcuts` and `Plugin: LispIndent` in the `Edit Shortcuts` menu.
+This can be done in `Utilities->Global Options...`, select `shortcuts` and `Plugin: LispIndent` in the `Edit Shortcuts` drop-down list.

 The most convenient way to use LispIndent, is to bind `Indent` to ctrl+i, and `Insert newline and indent` to enter.
 This will override the default jEdit actions.